Air Domestic flights are abundant and significantly cut down travel time. In high season, flights fill up fast so book ahead.

 - Helmets are compulsory and rental agencies are obliged to offer one as part of the hire deal.

-- Main highways in Greece have been improving steadily over the years but many still don't offer smooth sailing.
+- Main highways in Greece have been improving steadily over the years and are now all excellent.

 - Some main roads retain a two-lane/hard-shoulder format, which can be confusing and even downright dangerous.